Get Started

 Quick Answers to Some Common Questions

-- Can Catholics invest successfully without violating the faith?
+• Can Christians in general and Catholics in particular invest successfully without violating the Faith?
 Yes.

-- Can you exclude things from my portfolio that the USCCB doesn’t prohibit, like tobacco or alcohol?
+• Can you exclude things from my portfolio that the USCCB doesn’t prohibit, like alcohol or the promotion of the LGBTQ agenda?
 Yes.

 Is It Hard to Be a Catholic Investor?
 It Depends on How You View the USCCB Guidelines